 Children learn how to manage alcohol from their parents, including how often and how much they drink.

-“As much as we think our children are not paying attention to us as parents, they really are,” Boyd said.
+“As much as we think our children are not paying attention to us as parents, they really are,” Nikki said.
 “Children are watching how frequently their parents drink, how alcohol impacts their parents’ mood as well as when a parent turns to alcohol.

 “The way you, as a parent, manage alcohol can potentially direct your child’s behavior toward drinking.”